The Complete Guide to Understanding Video Aspect Ratios

 Whether your goal is to make the entire screen of the video taller or slightly wider, cropping could cut important people or objects out of the frame.
 You may be forced to choose which parts of the frame are the most important and lose the rest.

 Depending on where you’re broadcasting the video, your content may be edited automatically.
-For example, the standard aspect ratio of YouTube videos is 16:9 aspect ratio as the platform adds white padding around all videos to make them fit.
+For example, the standard aspect ratio of YouTube videos is a 16:9 aspect ratio as the platform adds white padding around all videos to make them fit.
 However, other social media platforms will crop your videos to fit their set aspect ratio.

 Video Aspect Ratios in Live Streaming